 In implementing the PCHQR Program, we believe that the development of a quality reporting program that is successful in promoting the delivery of high quality health care services in the PCH setting is of paramount importance.
 Therefore, in our effort to provide services to the PCHs, we are proposing some procedural requirements to ascertain that the PCHs that wish to participate in the Program accept the conditions put forth to comply with our agency’s reporting (procedural) requirements.

-As the statute provides in section 1886(d)(1)(B)(v) in accordance with paragraph (4), in establishing the PCHQR Program, the Secretary is required to establish procedures for making public the data/measure rates submitted by PCHs under the PCHQR Program.
+As the statute provides in section 1886(d)(1)(B)(v), in accordance with paragraph (4), in establishing the PCHQR Program, the Secretary is required to establish procedures for making public the data/measure rates submitted by PCHs under the PCHQR Program.
 In order for CMS to publish the measure rates, PCHs would need to pledge to participate in the PCHQR program, meaning PCHs would need to submit the NOP form.
 By submitting the NOP, PCHs are pledging to participate in the PCHQR Program and shall submit the required data pertaining to the PCHQR quality measures and additionally, consent to publicly report their measure rates on the Hospital Compare Web site.
 We are mindful and respectful that PCHs may choose not to participate or withdraw from the Program.
 In our effort to maintain good stewardship, we are providing some means to provide PCHs the opportunities to decline or withdraw from the Program.

 As part of our procedural requirements, we are also requiring the PCHs to acknowledge and attest to the data submitted.
 We seek to efficiently collect information on valid, reliable, and relevant measures of quality and to share this information with the public, as provided under